Home Executive Briefing Centre Live Signal Watch Live Signal Index Live Impact Index Day 33 Start Diagnostic →

 EM Sovereign Stress — DXY Compound Cascade

-DXY at 104.2 is 0.8% from the 105 threshold that preceded EM currency stress in 5 of 6 comparable cycles since 1970.
-Egypt, Turkey, and Pakistan are already in active stress cycles.
+DXY at 100.2, down from 104.2 peak as safe-haven flows compete with oil inflation dynamics.
+EM stress cycles already activated in Egypt, Turkey, and Pakistan during the 104+ period.
+Monitoring for re-escalation toward the 105 threshold.
 The compound exposure most organisations are not modelling: EM sovereign stress and DXY movement are not independent variables.
 Treating them as separate exposures underestimates the compound impact by 2–3×.
 An organisation with EM revenue above 20% of total, combined with dollar-denominated supply costs, is inside a documented compression mechanism — the spread between their revenue currency and their cost currency widens as the cycle progresses.

 Active Signals